jaydeep6122/TIc_Tac_Toe/README.md

 # Tic Tac Toe Game using Flutter

-A classic Tic Tac Toe game implemented using Flutter, a UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+A classic Tic Tac Toe game implemented using Flutter, a UI toolkit for building natively compiled applications for android mobile

 ## Features